Last Updated on: 9th October 2023, 02:25 pm

 Whatever the cause of death, a hermit crab will likely attempt to overcome it within the safety of its shell.
 If it fails, the body will remain inside until:

 A dead hermit crab will take on an unpleasant, fishy odor.
-You’ll be able to smell it if you get anywhere near its enclosure, which is often the first sign that a hermit crab has died.
+You can smell it if you get anywhere near its enclosure, which is often the first sign that a hermit crab has died.

 How To Get A Dead Hermit Crab Out of Its Shell

-If a hermit crab dies in its shell, you can dispose of the body, shell and all, or fish them out of the shell.
+If a hermit crab dies in its shell, you can dispose of the body and shell.
+Alternatively, you can fish them out of the shell.
 The latter option is preferred, as the living members of the colony will use the shell.

 There are two ways of getting the deceased hermit out of its shell: